rubenromanvilasau/frontend-wisely/README.md

 (there's a .nvmrc file that contains appropiate node version)

+#### Don't forget to fill .ENV file

+## There's a .env.example file but here's what you need

+create a .env file and add the following variables:

+### EXAMPLE:

+PORT DEPENDES ON BACKEND PORT.
+VITE_APP_BACKEND_URL=http://localhost:<PORT>/api

-Install the dependencies and devDependencies, database will be seeded automatically.
+Install the dependencies and devDependencies.

 ```sh
 cd frontend-wisely
 npm i
 npm run dev
 ```

-## There's a .env.example file but here's what you need:

-create a .env file and add the following variables:

-### EXAMPLE:

-VITE_APP_BACKEND_URL=http://localhost:<PORT>/api

 ## License